sveltejs/vite-plugin-svelte/docs/faq.md

   }
 ```

-> **Support for the svelte field is deprecated and is going to be removed in a future version of vite-plugin-svelte.**
+> **Support for the svelte field is going to be deprecated and later removed in a future versions of vite-plugin-svelte.**
 >
-> Library authors are highly encouraged to update their packages to the new exports condition as outlined above.
+> Library authors are highly encouraged to update their packages to add the new exports condition as outlined above.
 Check out
 > [svelte-package](https://kit.svelte.dev/docs/packaging) which already supports it.
+>
+> For backwards compatibility, you can keep the svelte field in addition to the exports condition.
+But make sure that both always resolve to the same files.